Vitamin B2 - What Does Vitamin B2 (Riboflavin) do for Kids?

 • Prevents cataracts

-What Are the Symptoms of B2 Deficiency?
+What are the Symptoms of B2 Deficiency?

 Riboflavin is not stored in your body, so it is important to consume the adequate amount daily through diet and supplementation.
-Here are some common reasons for riboflavin deficiency:

-Riboflavin deficiency is rare in developed and well-nourished societies, while its deficiency is common in developing countries due to inadequate intake of meat and milk.
-The major clinical symptoms of vitamin B2 deficiency in children are:
+Riboflavin deficiency is rare in developed, well-nourished societies but common in developing countries due to insufficient meat and milk intake.

 • Impaired neurological functions